Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Fruit drop can occur when the plant is over fertilized or over watered.

 Months for fruit to ripen: 5-7.
 Depending on the cultivar, fruit may be early ripening in August-September to late ripening in October-November.
 Late harvest fruit are often harvested after the first cold snap in November.
-Fruit are often considered ripe when (1) the fruit surface changes from being smooth round to slightly bumpy – often an indicator of close to ripe, (2) the surface loses shininess, or (3) tapping on the fruit produces a metallic sound.
+Fruit are often considered ripe when (1) the fruit surface changes from being round to slightly bumpy or slightly flattened sides – often an indicator of close to ripe, (2) the surface loses shininess, or (3) tapping on the fruit produces a metallic sound.
 The indicators for ripeness must be learned for each cultivar and location.

 If the fruit cracks open, it should be picked immediately.
 Fruit cracking can occur because of excess rain near maturity or because the fruit is ripe.
 Harvest the fruit using clippers near the base of the fruit.
 Pomegranates do not ripen further once harvested.
 Allowing ripe fruit to remain on the plant risks cracking when rain or continued irrigation occurs.